EliSandel/pong_game/README.md

 # pong_game
-basic pong game in python using tkinter for GUI
+basic pong game in python using turtle for GUI

 Player on the right controls paddle with up and down arrow